We are buying things we don’t need, with money we don’t have, to impress people we don’t even knowThe Minimalists

 But at the same time, the problem with financial independence is that its seems too big a mountain to climb for many people.
 I know achieving FI is possible because my own experience proves that (to me).
 But that doesn’t prove its possible for everyone.

 With Minimalism, its obvious that anyone can do it.
-I mean really…you just start by tidying the fuck up.
+I mean really…you just start by tidying up.

 There are no excuses